Careers Service

 Types of CV formats:

-They can be useful for experienced graduates who want to change career direction, but for new graduates, we'd suggest a chronological CV rather than a skills-based one.
+They can be useful for experienced graduates who want to change career direction.
+But for new graduates, we'd suggest a chronological CV rather than a skills-based one.

-Academic CV - use this style to apply for academic jobs such as a postdoctoral position or lectureship.
+Use this style to apply for academic jobs such as a postdoctoral position or lectureship.
 It’s usually built around three areas:

 • your research